sjoerdk/anonapi/docs/sphinx/python_usage.rst

 Exceptions
 ==========
-All exceptions raised in anonapi derive from :mod:`anonapi.exceptions.AnonAPIException`.
+All exceptions raised in anonapi derive from :mod:`anonapi.exceptions.AnonAPIError`.
 Catching that will allow you to handle them:

 .. code-block:: python

-    from anonapi.exceptions import AnonAPIException
+    from anonapi.exceptions import AnonAPIError
     from anonapi.client import AnonClientTool

     tool = AnonClientTool('user','token')